 COVID-19 Risk Assessment and Procedures

-- We have provided hand washing facilities and anti-bacterial hand sanitiser as well as antibacterial wipes for desks, telephones and other surfaces/equipment.
+- All staff and visitors to our offices must continue good hand sanitisation.
+We have provided hand washing facilities and anti-bacterial hand sanitiser as well as antibacterial wipes for desks, telephones and other surfaces/equipment.

 - To avoid any potential risk of infection each individual should be responsible for their own drinks, food and waste.
 The kettle and other equipment should be wiped down in between each use

 We will continue to keep the above policies under review and welcome your suggestions in relation to any practical changes or improvements that can be made.
 Any queries should be addressed to Phyllis Templeman in the first instance or with the Partner in charge of your office.

-- You must not come in to the workplace if you have any symptoms of Covid-19 or if anyone in your household has symptoms.
+Remember: You must not come in to the workplace if you have any symptoms of Covid-19 or if anyone in your household has symptoms.

 Further guidance and tips on staying safe can be found in the guidance “Working safely during Covid-19 in offices and contact centres” which can be accessed by following this link https://www.gov.uk/guidance/working-safely-during-coronavirus-covid-19/offices-and-contact-centres